CodersCampus/supportDocs/docs/item/KEYBOARD_COMMANDS_INTELLIJ.md

-# Keyboard Commands for IntelliJ
+# Keyboard Commands for IntelliJ IDEA

 #### For macOS: